-Can Insulin Spikes and Glucose Levels Cause Infertility and PCOS? is taken from Week One of The Fertility Formula - an easy, six-step online program that can help boost your fertility naturally & make your DREAMS of growing your family, come true.
+Can Insulin Spikes and Glucose Levels Cause Infertility and PCOS? is taken from D.R.E.A.M.S. - the online program that can help boost your fertility naturally & make your DREAMS of growing your family, come true.
 This post has affiliate links.

 Glucose monitoring could be a great tool when discovering the perfect fertility diet for you and how you can use food to maximise your chances of getting and staying pregnant - especially when you're dealing with infertility and/or have insulin resistance PCOS.

 Let's first understand why lower the amount of glucose spikes you have is important for your fertility in the first place!

 When you have a lot of glucose spikes, you'll secrete a lot of insulin, which can lead to noticeable everyday issues like increased cravings, mood swings, and weight changes.
 Chronically elevated insulin level in the bloodstream can cause cells in your body to absorb too much glucose (sugar) from your blood, causes the liver to release less glucose, and reduces your levels of sex hormone-binding globulin (SHBG).
 After a while, your SHBG levels can become low enough, that you'll end up with elevated sex hormones which can affect important ovulation hormones like luteinizing hormone (LH) and follicular stimulating hormone (FSH).

 If you don't know already, insulin is a hormone created by your pancreas that controls the amount of glucose in your bloodstream at any given moment.
 If you don't have diabetes, insulin helps: